vinush-vigneswaran/c-sharp-notes/Chapter2.md

     Console.WriteLine($"Length is {something.Length}"); //this outputs "Length is 5"
     ```
 * When using ``dynamic`` the compiler cannot check the type during build time, instead the CLR checks for its member at runtime and throws an exception if missing.
 This is not type-inference because the type is figured out during run-time.
+* Another difference is that, the type of the data can be changed, i.e. dynamic.
+Even after compiling the type is unknown to the compiler - until runtime.
+However, with type inference variable ``var`` the data type needs to be fixed (since in compile-time it must know its type).

 ---
 <a name="02.7"></a>